 A. Initial Inquiry

 a.
-Upon receipt of the Code of Conduct Initiation Form, the Chief Academic Officer will notify the Respondent of the alleged Code of Conduct violation in writing via Methodist College email as soon as possible, but no later than five (5) business days afterward, using the CAO Letter to Respondent.
-Notification will include details of the alleged act or acts that are in violation of this policy and specifically what Code of Conduct violation may have occurred (e.g. theft, cheating, giving aid on an examination, etc.)
+Upon receipt of the Code of Conduct Initiation Form, the Vice Chancellor of Academic Affairs will notify the Respondent of the alleged Code of Conduct violation in writing via Methodist College email as soon as possible, but no later than five (5) business days afterward, using the VCAA Letter to Respondent.
+Notification will include details of the alleged act or acts that are in violation of this policy and specifically what Code of Conduct violation may have occurred (e.g., theft, cheating, giving aid on an examination, etc.)

 i.
-Should the Respondent concede to the allegation, they have five (5) business days to communicate this to the Chief Academic Officer who will then complete the Letter of Resolution, extending sanctions as necessary, and obtain the student's signature.
+Should the Respondent concede to the allegation, they have five (5) business days to communicate this to the Vice Chancellor of Academic Affairs who will then complete the Letter of Resolution, extending sanctions as necessary, and obtain the student's signature.
 Once the student's signature is obtained on the Letter of Resolution, this will halt the Code of Conduct process.
 The Respondent is to understand that this occurrence will be noted in their file and any additional occurrences will be viewed as subsequent and, as such, will be given the appropriate consideration.

 ii.
-Should the Respondent not concede to the allegations, the Chief Academic Officer shall refer the case to an Administrator (hereafter known as the "Administrator") to handle the initial inquiry using the CAO to Administrator Letter.
+Should the Respondent not concede to the allegations, the Vice Chancellor of Academic Affairs shall refer the case to an Administrator (hereafter known as the "Administrator") to handle the initial inquiry using the VCAA to Administrator Letter

-1. Allegations of academic misconduct shall be referred to either the Academic Dean not serving as the Chief Academic Officer or Department Chair.
+1. Allegations of academic misconduct shall be referred to the Academic Dean or Department Chair.

-2. Allegations other than academic misconduct shall be referred to the Director of Student Affairs and Diversity Equity and Inclusion.
+2. Allegations other than academic misconduct shall be referred to the Director of Operations.

 B. Administrator Review